hzget/hzget.github.io/notes/rust/types/string_no_indexing.md

 ### Accessing Characters in a String

 Since Rust's `String` type does not support direct indexing due to its UTF-8 encoding, there are several safe and idiomatic ways to access a specific character or portion of a string.
-Here¡¯s how you can achieve this:
+Here's how you can achieve this:

 ---